-The counselor will discuss with you your needs and circumstances; provide information about reverse mortgages and other alternative types and sources of assistance that might be available to you.
+The counselor discuss with you your needs and circumstances; provide information about reverse mortgages and other alternative types and sources of assistance that might be available to you.

 - Certificate of Completion:

-Once you complete your session and you and your counselor are comfortable that you understand the essentials of a reverse mortgage, the counselor will issue a certificate, which verifies for a lender that you have successfully completed counseling.
+Once you complete your session and you and your counselor are comfortable that you understand the essentials of a reverse mortgage, the counselor issue a certificate, which verifies for a that you have successfully completed counseling.

-Your counselors will follow-up with you to learn if you need further assistance and to understand the outcome of your counseling session.
+Your counselors follow-up with you to learn if you need further assistance and to understand the outcome of your counseling session.
 You may also call your counselor to seek further assistance after your session.

 How a Reverse Mortgage Works